kristianmandrup/rails3_plugin_toolbox/README.markdown

         extend_with Helper::View::Button, Helper::View::Form
       end
     end

-    # Initialize the rails application
+    # pull in a macro that makes 'after_init' available!
+    extend Rails3::PluginExtender::Macro

+    after_init :view do |view|
+      view.should be_extended_with Helper::View, :panel, :window, :button, :form
+      view.should_not be_extended_with Helper::View, :unknown
+    end

     Minimal::Application.initialize!
+  end
+end

+# alternative RSpec configuration using macros

+describe "My other Plugin rails extensions" do before :each do
+    Rails3::PluginExtender.new do
+      extend_rails :view do
+        extend_from_module Helper::View, :grid, :tree
+      end
+    end
+  end

+  after_init :view do |view|
-    :view.should be_extended_with Helper::View, :panel, :window, :button, :form
+    view.should be_extended_with Helper::View, :panel, :window, :button, :form
-    :view.should_not be_extended_with Helper::View, :unknown
+  end

+  it "should extend Action View" do
+    Minimal::Application.initialize!
   end
 </pre>

 ## Note on Patches/Pull Requests